Florida Overview

 Hurting Child

 The oral health care system in our state is failing millions of Floridians each year.
 Barriers such as high cost of care, provider shortages, lack of dental coverage, transportation issues, cultural and linguistic accessibility persist throughout Florida.
+Dental therapy is an evidence-based solution for increasing access to dental care.
+Click here to learn more about dental therapy.

 For more information, please visit these pages: